Dark Matter interpretation of the neutron decay anomaly: Introduction

-\item Second, $n\leftrightarrow\chi\gamma$ would lead to $\chi$ thermalization inside neutron stars, as they are older than a Myr, while the neutron decay anomaly needs the much short time-scale of eq.\eq{DG}.
-Thermalized $\chi$ soften the equation of state $\wp(\rho)$ of neutron stars.
-Free $\chi$ add more energy density $\rho$ than pressure $\wp$ reducing the maximal mass of neutron stars below $0.7 M_{\rm sun}$, like in the 1939 Oppenheimer and Volkoff's calculation that assumed free neutrons, neglecting their nuclear self-repulsion~\cite{Oppenheimer:1939ne}.\footnote{A possible third problem is that the precise SM prediction of the neutron decay rate, $\Gamma_n^{\rm SM} = 1/(879.4 \pm 0.6)\s$~\cite{1802.01804}, agrees with the bottle experiments disfavouring new physics contributions that increase the neutron decay rate.
-This might indicate that the neutron decay anomaly could just be due to some under-estimated systematic uncertainty of `beam' experiments, or that it needs alternative interpretations where the neutron oscillates (with a resonant enhancement thanks to magnetic fields in the apparata) into a mirror-sector composite twin of the neutron~\cite{Berezhiani:2018eds,Berezhiani:2020zck,Berezhiani:2000gw}.
-However, the quoted precise SM prediction for $\Gamma_n^{\rm SM} $ employs determinations of $V_{ud}$ and measurements of the neutron axial coupling constant $g_A$ that are potentially problematic at the claimed level of precision.
+\item Third, the precise SM prediction of the neutron decay rate, possibly $\Gamma_n^{\rm SM} = 1/(878.7 \pm 0.6)\s$~\cite{1802.01804,Berezhiani:2018eds}, agrees with the bottle experiments disfavouring new physics contributions that increase the neutron decay rate.
+This might indicate that the neutron decay anomaly could just be due to some under-estimated systematic uncertainty of `beam' experiments, or that it needs alternative interpretations where the neutron oscillates (with a resonant enhancement thanks to magnetic fields in the apparata) into a composite twin of the neutron~\cite{Berezhiani:2018eds,Berezhiani:2020zck,Berezhiani:2000gw}.\footnote{Among these models, those where the dark sector that is a mirror copy of the SM also explain the near coincidence in mass needed to fit the anomaly, and were studed earlier because of their intrinsic theoretical interest~\cite{Lee:1956qn, Kobzarev:1966qya,Blinnikov:1983gh,Kolb:1985bf,Foot:1991py,Hodges:1993yb,hep-ph/9511221, hep-ph/9602326,1303.1727,1401.3965}.} However, the quoted precise SM prediction for $\Gamma_n^{\rm SM} $ employs determinations of $V_{ud}$ and measurements of the neutron axial coupling constant $g_A$ that are potentially problematic at the claimed level of precision.
 In particular, the pre-2002 measurements of $g_A$ gave instead a $\Gamma_n^{\rm SM} $ value close to the beam experiments~\cite{1802.01804}.
-We thereby proceed ignoring this possible third problem.} \end{enumerate} A proposed solution to the second problem is adding some new light mediator such that $\chi$ undergoes repulsive interactions (with itself or with neutrons) stronger than the QCD repulsion among neutrons: this would make energetically favourable to avoid producing $\chi$ in thermal equilibrium inside a neutron star, stiffening the equation of state~\cite{1802.08244,1802.08282,1802.08427,1811.06546,2007.13931}.
+We thereby proceed ignoring this possible third problem. \end{enumerate} A proposed solution to the second problem is adding some new light mediator such that $\chi$ undergoes repulsive interactions (with itself or with neutrons) stronger than the QCD repulsion among neutrons: this would make energetically favourable to avoid producing $\chi$ in thermal equilibrium inside a neutron star, stiffening the equation of state~\cite{hep-ph/0507031,1802.08244,1802.08282,1802.08427,1811.06546}.
 However this requires QCD-size scattering cross sections that, if $\chi$ is DM, risk conflicting with the bullet-cluster bound on DM interactions.
 Again, an alternative that can explain both the neutron anomaly and Dark Matter would be welcome.

 In section~\ref{models} we discuss how more general models where new physics opens different neutron decay channels affect neutron stars depending on the conserved baryon number $B_\chi$ assigned to $\chi$.
 In section~\ref{NS} we show that the minimal choice $B_\chi=1/3$ leads to $n \to \chi\chi\chi$ decays into free DM $\chi$ that give a milder modification of neutron stars, compatible with observations.
 In section~\ref{TH} we elaborate on the theory behind and compute related processes.
 In section~\ref{DMOmega} we show that $\chi$ can be DM, with abundance possibly generated via freeze-in.
 In section~\ref{DMsig} we show that $\chi$ DM has unusual signals compatible with current bounds.
 Conclusions are presented in section~\ref{concl}.